[Webinar] Regulation of Funds Investing in Virtual Assets

 a.
 FATF guidelines on AML

-- Notable case studies on FC and ML
+- Notable case studies on crypto-related financial crime and money laundering

 This course is primarily targeted at fund managers and sophisticated professional investors who may be evaluating the prospects of adding virtual assets in their portfolios.
 It is also applicable to in-house counsel, compliance and senior management such as responsible officers, managers-in-charge, directors, CIOs and CEOs of financial institutions.